timothywalter/gmod-minigolf-contributing/README.md

 ![The Minigolf Logo by Syff](.github/assets/logo_with_background.png)

-# Minigolf Contributions
+# Deprecated Repository

-If you wish to report a bug, get help with a problem or give a suggestion: head over to the Issues tab of this repo and make yourself heard.
+This repository used to be useful when the minigolf gamemode was still private.
+That gamemode is now public and can be found [here](https://github.com/timothywalter/gmod-minigolf).

+I will begin adding debugging functions to the minigolf gamemode and moving the mapping guide there soon. __After that I'll remove this repo.__

 ## Dev Kit Addon

 This is not the whole Minigolf gamemode, but rather a minimal framework that mapper and other content developers can use to test their content.
-Unlike the Minigolf gamemode (which for now is closed-source), all custom code and content in this repository is licensed under the open-source MIT License (see [LICENSE](LICENSE) file for more information)
+All custom code and content in this repository is licensed under the open-source MIT License (see [LICENSE](LICENSE) file for more information)

 ## Usage Instructions